UoB-COMSM0166/2025-group-21/README.md

 ### System Usability Survey (SUS)

 #### Process
-After completing the NASA TLX, all 10 participants completed the SUS, which consists of 10 standardised questions assessing overall system usability.
-(Lewis, 2018) Scores were calculated using standard SUS methodology.
+After completing the NASA TLX, all 10 participants completed the SUS, which consists of 10 standardised questions assessing overall system usability (Lewis, 2018).
+Scores were calculated using standard SUS methodology.

 #### Results
 The individual SUS scores are shown in Figure 17, with the industry average benchmark of 68 shown for comparison.